Skip to main content

 “None of the curriculum is given to the teachers [with the instruction] ‘You must do this.’
 It’s ‘What are your ideas?’” says Sarah Spiegler, coastal resilience specialist for North Carolina Sea Grant.
 “The teachers actually test the curriculum in the classroom, and they come back and they make changes to it, and they tell the researchers, ‘This worked’ or, ‘This didn’t work.’
 And so it’s very iterative.”

 North Carolina Sea Grant is a primary funder of Ready, Set, Resilience, along with the Nicholas School, the Marine Lab, the Duke Office of Community Affairs and NC State’s Kenan Fellows Program.
-Additionally, as part of a Duke Bass Connections project with DeMattia, Theater Studies professor of the practice Torry Bend is creating new ways to explore resilience through the use of puppetry.
+Additionally, as part of a Duke Bass Connections project with DeMattia, associate professor of the practice of Theater Studies Torry Bend is creating new ways to explore resilience through the use of puppetry.

 As Nelly Basile notes, a puppet show could be an effective way for her English language learners to participate in an annual multicultural event at their school.
 Some kids worry about making mistakes in public, she says, but they may have “more confidence to speak through a puppet.”